Sullivan meets the Adelaide Crows

 He was preparing to fly to Adelaide to watch a game and watch training.

 But a couple of days before Sullivan got on the plane, a video message from Adelaide star Rory Sloane broke the news he would also get to run through the banner with the Crows at the game thanks to Bendigo Bank.

 On game day Sullivan visited the rooms as well as running onto the ground with his heroes.

 “He was just soaking it all up,” Chantelle said.

-“After they won, back in the rooms, Eddie Betts brought Sullivan into the (players’) circle to sing the song.
-An Adelaide official told us she had worked at the club for 14 years and never seen anyone brought into the circle.”
+“Back in the rooms after they won, Eddie Betts brought Sullivan into the players’ circle to sing the song.
+An Adelaide official who had worked at the club for 14 years told us she'd never seen anyone brought into the circle before.”

 A life-changing moment

 Chantelle said the memories of being up close and personal with the Crows players will stay with Sullivan forever.